TopologyHealth/SMARTerFHIR/README.md

 ## Contributing

 Contributions to the SMARTer FHIR library are welcome!
-If you encounter any issues or have suggestions for improvement, please submit a GitHub issue or pull request in the repository at [https://github.com/your-repo](https://github.com/your-repo).
+If you encounter any issues or have suggestions for improvement, please submit a GitHub issue or pull request in the repository at [TBD](https://github.com/your-repo).

 Before contributing, please review the guidelines and code of conduct outlined in the repository.

 ## License

-The SMARTer FHIR library is released under the [MIT License](https://opensource.org/licenses/MIT).
+The SMARTer FHIR library is released under the [TBD](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this library in accordance with the terms of the license.

 ## Acknowledgments